The Number of the Life Path

 Calculating the Life Path Number

-Here is an important rule to remember, though.
-In numerology, whenever we are summing up something that consists of several parts (like the date of birth consists of day, month and year, or the full name consists of the first name, middle name and last name) we should sum up the parts first and only then add together the resulting sums to get the final result.
+From the mainstream Western numerology point of view, whenever we are summing up something that consists of several parts (like the date of birth consists of the day, the month and the year, or the full name consists of the first name, the middle name and the last name), we should sum up the parts first and only then add together the resulting sums to get the final result.
 Here is an example:

 The date of birth of Steve Jobs is February 24, 1955, or in numeric form 2/24/1955 (US date format).